aleetsaiya/firebase-autentication-react-bootstrap/README.md

 `Signup`: Sign up form component.

 ## Context
-`UserAuthContext` provides the login methods that includs all the firebase authentication logics inside.
+`UserAuthContext` provides the login user data and firebase authentication methods to the child components.
+It also subscribe to the user login and logout event.

 ## Config
 Having a `firebase.js` inside src folder, store the firebaseConfig and the initialize method for firebase.